 Depending on the family relationship or the category of green card, “waivers” may be available to remedy some of the above grounds of disqualification.

 The I-485 application needs to be filed with supporting documents to prove that the applicant is eligible for a green card.
-The following supporting documents must be included with a marriage-based I-485 application:
+If you don’t have all of your documents on hand, don’t worry!
+The good news is you can get started on your application now, while you gather your supporting documents.
+The following must be included with a marriage-based I-485 application:

 - Proof that the spouse entered the United States using a valid visa, demonstrated by a copy of this prior visa and the I-94 travel record (available here).